OpenSource-Communities/intro/docs/becoming-a-maintainer/getting-practical.md

 ### Adding a License

-You should have initialized your project with a license, but if you did not, you can add a license to your project by creating a new file named `LICENSE` in the root of your repository.
+You should have initialized your project with a license, but if you did not, you can add one by creating a new file named `LICENSE` in the root of your repository.
 You can use the [Choose a License](https://choosealicense.com/) website to help you select the right license for your project.

 ### Setting Up Contributing Guidelines

 Your project will likely have similar contribution guidelines to other projects.
-You can follow these steps to create guidelines and provide a template.
-However, if you need a specific example, you can always refer to the [OpenSauced Contributing Guidelines](https://opensauced.pizza/docs/contributing/introduction-to-contributing/).
+You can follow these steps to create guidelines and use the provided template.
+If you need a specific example, you can always refer to the [OpenSauced Contributing Guidelines](https://opensauced.pizza/docs/contributing/introduction-to-contributing/).
 Feel free to use those guidelines and update them as you see fit for your project.

 - [ ] Create a new file named `CONTRIBUTING.md` in the root of your repository.
 - [ ] Outline the process for submitting issues and pull requests.